LilSpazJoekp/explain-yourself/README.md

 - **Post Exclusion Type**: The type of content to apply the exclusion regex to.
 Options are 'Title' or 'Body', multiple can be selected.

+#### Flair Settings

+- **Post Flair List**: Post flair IDs to check against.
+If the post's flair is one of these IDs, the post will be ignored/processed based on 'Post Flair List Type'.
+Post flair IDs can be found here (replace SUBREDDIT with your subreddit): https://www.reddit.com/mod/SUBREDDIT/postflair and hovering your mouse over/tapping the desired flair and clicking 'Copy ID'.
+- **Post Flair List Type**: The type of action to take if the post flair matches.
+Options are 'Inclusion' or ' Exclusion'.

 #### Action Settings

 - **Comment Minimum Age**: Minimum duration before the comment score is checked.
 Set to 0 to disable.
 Maximum: 1440 (24